stadust/demonlist-guidelines/250_Raw_Footage/200_handcams_liveplays.md

 ## Liveplays

-Liveplays are recordings in which an external camera records the players screen.
+Liveplays are recordings in which an external camera records the player's screen.

-Be aware that poor viewing angles could result in low visibility which may lead to a rejected record.
+Bad viewing angles could result in low visibility, which may lead to a rejected record.
 If you have any concerns regarding the visibility of a liveplay setup, please reach out to a team member for assistance!

 </div>